yosshitaku067/about-me/README.md

 * Designed a web system architecture（ front-end & back-end ）.
 * Experienced development flow that requirement analysis phase to release phase in development alive monitoring system for mobile-service provider.
 * Negotiated with customers on deadlines for projected delivery dates.
-* Negotiated with customers on fixing bugs.
-* Developed an automation testing tool and reviewed members code.
-* Developed an android application for wearable device.

 <div style="page-break-before:always"></div>